musicglue/validate-pr-commits/README.md

-# get-pr-commits
+# validate-pr-commits

-A GitHub Action that get commits in current pull-request
+A GitHub Action that validates commit subjects in the current PR

 ## Usage